selwyndd21/readflux_xsdrn/README.md

 Output files will be stored in example_out/.

 2. Command line switches are just for demo.
 The following switches are recognized.
+ERROR: No parameters nor inputs.
+Noting should be down!\n Help documentation for readflux_group.sh.

+Basic usage: readflux_group.sh file.out

+Command line switches are just for demo.
+The following switches are recognized.
 -R  --Sets the Total Region $MaxRegion.
-Default: 224.
+Default: 450.
+-i  --Sets the intereseted Region $iRegion.
+Default: 271.
 -M  --Sets the Upper Group number $MaxGRP.
-Default: 15.
+Default: 238.
 -m  --Sets the Lower Group number $MinGRP.
-Default: 10.
+Default: 1.
 -h  --Displays this help message.
 No further functions are performed.

 Example: readflux_group.sh -R 513 -M 17 -m 10 file.out